GuidoInsinger/Monumentalnew/README.md

 sin(\theta_k)
 \end{bmatrix}
 ```
-The forward vector in of the path at time t in global coordinates can be approximated as
+The forward vector in of the path at time t in global coordinates can be approximated as the difference between a small timestep forward and the current timestep.
+I set $t_{\epsilon}=1^{-4}$
 ```math
 \mathbf{p}_k^{g,forward}(t)
 =